cyang/abstract/README.md

 5. Hover over a link for 1-2 seconds and you should get a notification!
 6. Click the notification to read more

-## Challenges I ran into
+## Challenges we ran into
 * Using chrome extension notifications in the content script, when it is only allowed in background script.
 * jQuery not working properly in the extension.
 * Non-reliable summaries provided by _PyTeaser_ for web pages other than news articles.

-## Accomplishments that I'm proud of
+## Accomplishments that we're proud of
 Able to get a basic MVP.

-## What I learned
+## What we learned
 Using a backend to receive the AJAX GET request and sending back a response.

-## What's next for abstract
+## What's next for Abstract
-Add pictures to the notification and make it more reliable.
+* Add pictures to the notification
+* Use a more reliable API for summarizing or make own